mingsxs/tabpage-jumper/README.md

 ##### 2. Add your own mapping
-add two lines mapping for `Go to previous tabpage`&`Go to next tabpage` operation in either `setting.vim` file or your own `.vimrc` file, for example,
+add two lines mapping for `Go to previous tabpage`&`Go to next tabpage` operation in either `setting.vim` file or your own `~/.vimrc` file, for example,

 ```
 nnoremap <silent> <...> *** :call mingsxs#tabpage#jumper#GoPreviousTabpage()<cr>